-WASHINGTON--The U.S. Supreme Court refused to hear an appeal of a lower court ruling in a class-action lawsuit that claimed VA does not provide mental healthcare in a timely factor.
-That ended more than five years of litigation on the issue.
+WASHINGTON — Ending more than five years of litigation on the issue, the U.S. Supreme Court refused to hear an appeal of a lower court ruling in a class-action lawsuit that claimed VA does not provide mental healthcare in a timely fashion.

-On Jan.
-4, the nation’s highest court said it would not review a decision by the full 9th U.S. Circuit Court of Appeals, which ruled that it lacks jurisdiction to overhaul VA’s mental-health system, as requested in the lawsuit.
+At the beginning of January, the nation’s highest court said it would not review a decision by the full 9th U.S. Circuit Court of Appeals, which had held that it lacked jurisdiction to overhaul VA’s mental-health system, as requested in the lawsuit.
 Instead, it said in Veterans for Common Sense (VCS) vs. Eric K. Shinseki, that the responsibility falls to the executive branch and Congress.

 Saying the case was “lost on a technicality,” the plaintiffs responded that, “VA remains mired in crisis, and veterans will continue fighting to reform VA so that no veteran waits for VA healthcare or benefits.”

-In that statement, Veterans for Common Sense (VCS) also said, “We are deeply disappointed the court did not hear the urgent plea of suicidal veterans who face delays of months, and often years, seeking VA assistance.
-Although significant improvements were made in some areas within VA, such as a suicide hotline set up after our lawsuit that rescued 23,000 distraught veterans, the nation’s second largest department remains in deep crisis due to decades of underfunding and a lack of significant Congressional oversight of VA’s $140 billion per year budget.”
+In that statement, Veterans for Common Sense (VCS) also said, “We are deeply disappointed the court did not hear the urgent plea of suicidal veterans who face delays of months, and often years, seeking VA assistance.”

-An earlier ruling by a 9th Circuit three-judge panel had given plaintiffs hope, by saying that veterans could look to the courts to seek relief from their claims that VA failed to provide adequate or timely care to veterans in need.
-That raised questions about the appropriate role of the three branches of the U.S. government, which were addressed by the full circuit court.
+An earlier ruling by a three-judge panel of the 9th Circuit in San Francisco had given plaintiffs hope, saying that veterans could look to the courts to seek relief from their claims that VA failed to provide adequate or timely care to veterans in need.
+The decision raised questions about the appropriate role of the three branches of the U.S. government, however, which were addressed by the full circuit court.